Bihari diaspora: Caribbean, Fiji, Mauritius, Myanmar, South Africa and Seychelles

-A large number of people from the Bhojpuri speaking regions of Bihar Province and Uttar Pradesh Province of British India travelled to various parts of the world in the 19th century to serve as indentured labours on sugarcane, cocoa, rice, and rubber plantations in the Caribbean, Fiji, Mauritius, Myanmar, Seychelles and Natal, South Africa.
+A large number of people from the Bhojpuri speaking regions of Bihar Province and United Provinces of British India travelled to various parts of the world in the 19th century to serve as indentured labours on sugarcane, cocoa, rice, and rubber plantations in the Caribbean, Fiji, Mauritius, Myanmar, Seychelles and Natal, South Africa.

 A majority of Indo-Mauritians are Bihari Mauritians, so are a proportion of Indo-Seychellois (third largest, since South Indians and Gujaratis form a majority of the country's ethnic Indians) as well as a portion of Indian South Africans (fourth largest subgroup in the country after Gujaratis, Tamils and Telugus).
-Most of the Mauritian Prime Ministers or Presidents were Indo-Mauritians of Bihari descent hailing from the Bhojpur-Purvanchal regions of Bihar State and Uttar Pradesh State in India.
-Many Indo-Caribbeans are of Bhojpuri descent or Awadhi descent hailing from the Purvanchal and Awadh regions of Uttar Pradesh State in India.
+Most of the Mauritian Prime Ministers or Presidents were Indo-Mauritians of Bihari descent hailing from the Bhojpur-Purvanchal regions of Bihar and Uttar Pradesh states in India.
+Many Indo-Caribbeans are also of Bhojpuri or Awadhi descent hailing from the Purvanchal and Awadh regions of Uttar Pradesh.